- This event has passed.

-We have all heard about the city of the carnival, but how about Rio Rio de Janeiro New Years Eve, is it the place to toast in 2018?
-Mike East went to find out.
+We have all heard about the city of the carnival, but how about Rio Rio de Janeiro New Years Eve, is it the place to toast in 2023?
+Mike East went to discover what it is all about.

 The first thing to say is that the old cliché is true – book early.
 This is serious party season, not just for international travellers, but for many Brazilians too.
 You are likely to see the rates rise, though not to the point where you feel the victim of some type of racket.
 Availability is your main problem.
 The second thing is location.
 If you want to be at this party – and you don’t want a long walk home when the energy is low in the early hours – book in Copacabana.
 Better still, make that not too many blocks away from the beach.

 Before heading to Rio’s Reveillon, take part in the incredible salsa festival La Feria de Cali in neighbouring Colombia, from 25 to 30 December.

 Let’s assume you’ve been able to get this covered and you have at least a few days to enjoy this city.
 Make sure that you visit all the above points and, if you like bikes, arrange to hire some and enjoy the bike lane along Copacabana and Ipanema.
 For Christ the Redeemer, it is usually best to pass by and purchase your tickets ahead of the time you actually want to go.

 Rio can take the edge off things if you try to travel at rush hour, so work around that.
 The metro can get you across town quickly – though with all the precautions you would take in any big city.
 You may find that taxis fall into budget too.
 There are almst four Brazilian reals to the US dollar, at the time of writing, so the city’s prices should seem reasonable.

 Essential Rio de Janeiro New Years Eve Tips: